MacawNL/MvvmQuickCross/Readme.md

 2. Id naming convention in the view markup
 3. Tag binding parameters in the view markup

+Note that for performance reasons, Android data binding allows **no more than one view** (within the same rootview) to be bound to a property.
+If you need to update multiple views with the same property value, you can do that by overriding the `UpdateView()` method in your activity or fragment class, and adding [a few lines of code](#binding-multiple-android-views-to-a-viewmodel-property).

 #### Android Id Naming Convention ####
 To bind a view to a viewmodel property without using code, name the view `id` like this: